NextronSystems/thor-manual/signatures/yara.rst

              $a1 and filename matches /eicar.com/
    }

-A more complex rule using several of the THOR external variables would look like the one in the following listing.
+A more complex rule using several THOR external variables could look like the following example.

-This rule matches to all files containing the EICAR string, having the name "**eicar.com**", "**eicar.dll**" or "**eicar.exe**" and a file size smaller 100byte.
+This rule matches all files that contain the EICAR string, have the name ``eicar.com``, ``eicar.dll``, or ``eicar.exe``, and are smaller than 100 bytes.

-Yara Rule with more complex THOR Enhanced Attributes.
+YARA rule using more complex THOR-specific attributes.

 .. code-block:: yara
    :linenos: